MyoHub/myosuite/docs/source/tutorials.rst

 .. _test_sarcopenia:

-Test Sarcopenia
+Sarcopenia
 +++++++++++++++++++++++++++++++++++++

+Sarcopenia is a muscle disorder that occurs commonly in the elderly population (Cruz-Jentoft and Sayer (2019)) and characterized by a reduction in muscle mass or volume.
+The peak in grip strength can be reduced up to 50% from age 20 to 40 (Dodds et al. (2016)).
+We modeled sarcopenia for each muscle as a reduction of 50% of its maximal isometric force.

 This example shows how to add sarcopenia or muscle weakness to a model.
+The maximum muscle force will be reduced.
 It tests random actions on a model without and then with muscle weakness.

 .. code-block:: python